-- 26. Throughout the Relevant Period, Bar's dealings with Aderia were conducted principally through Mr Reches.
-This should have led Bar to conduct adequate due diligence in order to satisfy itself concerning the fitness and propriety of the individual acting on behalf of Aderia.
-Among the facts and matters (which were known, or would reasonably have been known, to Bar), which should have led Bar to make further enquiries were that: - a) Mr Reches was the controller and majority owner of Aderia but was not approved by the Authority; - Mr Reches was attempting to purchase shares in Berliner, which was a potential provider of PII to Bar's Solicitor Customers, creating a potential conflict of interest for Mr Reches; - c) Mr Reches, together with the companies controlled by him, was the subject of certain restrictions imposed by overseas regulators concerning the carrying out of unlicensed insurance business, which might adversely affect his status and standing as a participant in any UK regulated activity; and - d) Bar had recently experienced difficulties with Balva, which, like Berliner, was a European insurer, introduced to Bar by Mr Reches and over which Bar believed that Mr Reches had sought to exert some control and hold shares. - 27.
-The specific grounds for concern, outlined above, regarding the fitness and propriety of Mr Reches was further reason for Bar to conduct greater due diligence concerning the validity and effectiveness of the arrangements being put in place on behalf of its Solicitor Customers prior to sending the Offer Letter, which, as a result, contained inaccurate and misleading information.
+- 25. Throughout the Relevant Period, Mr Redgrave and Bar's dealings with Aderia were conducted principally through Mr Reches.
+This should have led Mr Redgrave and Bar to conduct adequate due diligence in order to satisfy themselves concerning the fitness and propriety of the individual acting on behalf of Aderia.
+Among the facts and matters (which were known, or would reasonably have been known, to Mr Redgrave and Bar), which should have led Mr Redgrave and Bar to make further enquiries, were that: - a) Mr Reches was the controller and majority owner of Aderia but was not approved by the Authority;

+- b) Mr Reches was attempting to purchase shares in Berliner, which was a potential provider of PII to Bar's Solicitor Customers, creating a potential conflict of interest for Mr Reches; - c) Mr Reches, together with the companies controlled by him, was the subject of certain restrictions imposed by overseas regulators concerning the carrying out of unlicensed insurance business, which might adversely affect his status and standing as a participant in any UK regulated activity; and - d) Bar had recently experienced difficulties with Balva, which, like Berliner, was a European insurer, introduced to Bar by Mr Reches and over which Bar believed that Mr Reches had sought to exert control and hold shares. - 26.
+The specific grounds for concern, outlined above, regarding the fitness and propriety of Mr Reches was a further reason for Mr Redgrave and Bar to conduct greater due diligence concerning the validity and effectiveness of the arrangements being put in place on behalf of its Solicitor Customers prior to sending the Offer Letter, which, as a result, contained inaccurate and misleading information.